Small Unmanned Aerial Systems (sUAS) Program

 Meet the Fleet:

-Bessie Flyson, named after the first African American woman and first Native American to hold a pilot license.
+Bessie Flyson, named after Bessie Coleman, the first African American woman and first Native American to hold a pilot license.
 She’s a Matrice 300 RTK (Real-time kinematic) Quadcopter equipped with an interchangeable RGB camera and can collect orthomosiac imagery with sub-meter level accuracy due to her RTK capabilities.
 Digital elevation and surface models, point clouds, and contour lines can be derived from her imagery.
 She can take high quality videos, oblique photos and can fly in large areas for long periods of time.

 Rachel Flyson, fondly named after biologist Rachel Carson, is a DJI Phantom 4 Pro V2.0.
 Like Bessie, she collects RGB orthophotos, digital elevation and surface models, point clouds, contour lines, videos and oblique photos.
 She’s significantly smaller than Bessie, allowing for better use in narrow areas and for surveying smaller areas.
 However, she’s not RTK equipped and has a significant less amount of flight time per battery.